-School of Humanities and Social Sciences - Jain University commemorated International Women's Day 2017
+School of Humanities and Social Sciences - Jain (Deemed-to-be University) commemorated International Women's Day 2017

 11 March 2017